The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 I mean a search engine specialist has never stopped upskilling.
 But AI search now demands a certain skillset and access to specific data.

-And the stakes when SEOs fall short of these skillsets and lack access to this data is high.
+And the stakes when SEOs fall short of these skillsets and lack access to this data are high.
 More than half of consumers, after all, now turn directly to AI systems for answers.

 Brands that treat AI visibility as a core business function — not a side project — are the ones that will get chosen, cited, and trusted.
 Those who actively support and facilitate the upskilling of their SEOs will by extension ensure their brand- and location-level content is consistently structured, trustworthy, and comprehensive.